 Fifth National Rural Grocery Summit

 The K-State Rural Grocery Initiative is pleased to announce the Fifth National Rural Grocery Summit.
 This event will be held on June 6-7 at the Hyatt Regency in Wichita, Kan.
-We will gather together and discover ways to strengthen our rural grocery stores and the communities they reside in.
+Summit speakers and panelists will highlight food retail resources, best practices for rural grocery store operations, and innovative ways to strengthen healthy food access.

 Local grocery stores are critical for survival of America’s rural communities.
 These stores are an important part of the economic engine that sustains rural communities, providing essential jobs and taxes.
 They are a vital source for nutrition and health, providing a supply of fresh fruits and vegetables, dairy and protein.
 A local grocery store is most important for the rural young, elderly and those with limited resources.
 Grocery stores are where we meet friends, catch up on the latest news, and stay connected.
 Grocery stores, like schools, cafes, and post offices are community assets that attract and retain citizens.
 A thriving local grocery store is a sign of a healthy community.
 Regrettably, many local grocery stores struggle to keep their doors open.

 Kansas State University and a comprehensive range of partners are working together to support rural communities and their grocery stores.
 Some of the topics at the summit will include providing methods of accessing funds for a rural grocery store, planning successful business transitions, increasing healthy food options, and understanding customer needs.